Non-Starch Polysaccharides

 In terms of both chemistry and diet and nutrition, non-starch polysaccharides are a type of carbohydrate.

-When to say "non-starch polysaccharides" and when to say "dietary fibre" (or equivalent):
+When to use "non-starch polysaccharides" and when to use "dietary fibre" (or equivalent):

-Although these expressions refer to the same chemicals, some textbooks use them inter-changeably.
+As these refer to the same chemicals some textbooks use them inter-changeably.

-In general, 'dietary fibre' is used when describing and discussing NSPs in the diet, e.g. their functions and benefits and how they are processed by the human digestive system.
-'Non-starch polysaccharides' are usually referred to when describing and explaining the chemistry, and therefore also the chemical reactions of NSPs.
-Obviously these areas are closely related because the digestive process includes chemical digestion e.g. due to the actions of acids, enzymes and bile.
+In general, 'dietary fibre' is more commonly used when describing and discussing NSPs in the diet, e.g. their functions and benefits and how they are processed by the human digestive system.
+'Non-starch polysaccharides' is used when describing and explaining the chemistry, and therefore also the chemical reactions of NSPs.
+These are closely related because the digestive process includes chemical digestion e.g. due to the actions of acids, enzymes and bile.

 - The page about dietary fibre mentions types of dietary fibre, the functions and benefits of dietary fibre and sources of dietary fibre with examples of high fibre foods and low fibre foods.